Sahithi1899/InternetBanking-PHP/README.md

 # Bank Management System

 ## Overview
-This is a bank management system developed by Sahithi Tumma as a project for their course.
+This is a bank management system developed by Sahithi Tumma as a project for the course.
 The system allows for managing bank operations including client and admin functionalities.

 ## My details
 Wsu id:K747K594